aemrobe/responsive-design-layout-challenge-2/README.md

 ```

-after we have done this inorder to make the .intro-content half the width of the the lower element we will give it a width of 50%.
+after we have done this inorder to make the .intro-content half the width of the the lower element we will give it a width of 50% to the .intro-content.

 ```css
 .container {